Indiana’s Traffic Violation Point System

 Indiana has two types of speeding laws: a “basic speeding law” and “absolute limits.”
-This article explains the differences between the two and the consequences of a speeding violation.
-(Also, check out our articles that discuss the different types of speeding laws and ways of fighting a speeding
+Read about the difference between these laws and the costs of getting a speeding ticket.

 If you get caught running a stop sign or red light in Indiana, you’ll typically be looking at a fine and points on your driving record.
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.